DrawZeroPoint/hope/README.md

 ./hope_node {PATH}/TUM/rgbd_dataset_freiburg1_desk/ rgb/1305031459.259760.png depth/1305031459.274941.png -0.2171 -0.0799 1.3959 -0.8445 -0.0451 0.0954 0.5251
 ```

-In this example, we assume that you have already downloaded the test set to your local folder `{PATH}`.
+In this example, we assume that you have already downloaded the TUM RGB-D test set to your local folder `{PATH}`.
+The scenario to test on is given as the first parameter, followed by an RGB-D pair in that folder and the
-The camera position parameters (-0.2171 ...) could be found in the ground_truth.txt within the dataset.
+camera position parameters (-0.2171 ...), which could be found in the ground_truth.txt within the dataset.
 Please notice that the sequence numbers for an RGB-depth pair are not exactly the same.

 ## Test on [Indoor Lidar-RGBD](http://redwood-data.org/indoor_lidar_rgbd/) point cloud dataset